 Get the recipe: Tarka Dhal

-Egg is a great source of protein and protein is ideal if you’re trying to be healthy – it will keep you fuller for longer meaning you’ll snack less between meals.
-This delicious recipe uses 6 eggs in total along with plenty of tender artichokes and is finished with a sprinkle of parsley for a flavoursome finish.
+An egg is a great source of protein and protein is ideal if you’re trying to be healthy – it will keep you fuller for longer meaning you’ll snack less between meals.
+This delicious recipe uses six eggs in total along with plenty of tender artichokes and is finished with a sprinkle of parsley for a flavoursome finish.

 Get the recipe: Spanish tortilla with artichokes